paulirish/caltrainschedule.io/README.md

 node pptr-getBombardiers.js
 # see also http://www.caltrain.com/about/statsandreports/commutefleets.html

-# THEN....
-# manually squash data/*.js into bottom of index.html
+# inline data into the index.html and refresh the timestamp.

-# update "effective date" in the html
+yarn build
 ```

 ### test